-The music industry is growing and you want to be part of that, so here is what Music Gateway can do for you.
+The music industry is growing and you want to be part of that, and as one of the best music marketing firms, here is what Music Gateway can do for you.

-Music Gateway has a really strong offering in terms of music marketing.
-We pride ourselves on being one of the best music marketing firms and have a range of services from which artists can cherry-pick to suit their individual needs.
+Music Gateway has a really strong offering in terms of marketing in music.
+We pride ourselves on offering one of the best music marketing platforms in the content marketing music industry and have a range of services from which artists can cherry-pick to suit their individual needs.
 These include:

 What makes Music Gateway’s offering so strong is that we are an official trusted partner of the companies we are pitching to.
 This means Music Gateway’s experienced marketing team will pitch tracks to Spotify editorial and indie curators to get your music playlisted.